Home Contents Index Member Center Download Collect! Users Help

 Printing Forms

-Q - I have a form that I would like to print on to.
-How can I line up the fields and pages?
+Q - I have a pre-printed form that I would have to print out to.
+How do I line up my Collect! report with the pre-printed form?

 A - For success when printing onto forms, try the following tips: